multiOTP/multiotp/README.md

 If you need some specific features in the open source edition of multiOTP, please contact us in order to discuss about a sponsorship in order to prioritize your needs.

+You can also have a look on on http://www.multiotp.com for multiOTP Pro and multiOTP Enterprise, which are commercial editions of ready to use virtual appliances including more features like:
+ - Full Web GUI interface
+ - Automated provisioning of new account (based on Active Directory)
+ - High Availability master-slave support (Enterprise Edition)
+ - Web API support (Enterprise Edition)
+ - free virtual appliances available, including a free lifetime one user licence
+ - online demo of the full Web GUI interface
+ - ...

 The multiOTP class supports currently the following algorithms and RFC's:
 - RFC1994 CHAP (Challenge Handshake Authentication Protocol)